Times Future of Maternity 2026 | India's Largest Maternity Ecosystem Gathering

 • Implantation bleeding

 Light spotting or pinkish discharge can occur around 12 DPO.
-This might happen when the fertilised egg attaches itself to the uterine lining.
-Not all women experience implantation bleeding, but if you do, it will typically be light and should not be confused with a heavy period.
+This might happen when the fertilised egg attaches itself to the uterine lining, a process associated with embryo implantation.
+This may also appear as spotting after ovulation.

 • Mild cramping